By Jeff White (firstname.lastname@example.org)

 In a November 2012 poll of 70 Division I head coaches by Baseball America, McMullan was named the top assistant coach in college baseball.

-The 2009 National Assistant Coach of the Year, McMullan has helped guide Virginia to 411 wins in his nine seasons, an average of 45.7 wins per season.
-Virginia is one of just 10 programs to reach the last nine NCAA tournaments.
+The 2009 National Assistant Coach of the Year, McMullan has helped guide Virginia to 639 wins in his 14 seasons, an average of over 45 wins per season.
+Virginia is one of just four programs to reach each of the last 14 NCAA tournaments.

-Defensively, the Cavaliers have shined under McMullan, and UVa owns the highest fielding percentage in the ACC since his arrival in 2004 (.972).
-Seven of the nine teams have ranked among the nation's top 40 in fielding percentage.
-The 2010 and 2011 teams each set program records in fielding percentage, with .977 (2010) and .978 (2011) marks.
-Both ranked seventh nationally.
+Defensively, the Cavaliers also have shined under McMullan, and UVA owns the highest fielding percentage in the ACC since his arrival in 2004 (.974).
+Eight of the 14 UVA teams have ranked among the nation's top 40 in fielding percentage.
+The 2014 team set a program record with a .981 fielding percentage, while the Cavaliers have eclipsed the .970 mark in fielding 11 times in his 14 years.

-In 18 years as a college coach, McMullan has had over 70 players signed by professional organizations.
-Twenty-six of his Virginia position players have been selected in the Major League Baseball First-Year Player Draft, including Ryan Zimmerman (Washington Nationals), Mark Reynolds (Baltimore Orioles), Joe Koshansky (Colorado Rockies), Brandon Guyer (Tampa Bay Rays) and Sean Doolittle (Oakland), who all have reached the big leagues.
+In 23 years as a college coach, McMullan has had over 80 players signed by professional organizations.
+Forty-one of his Virginia position players have been selected in the Major League Baseball First-Year Player Draft, including 10 who have reached the big leagues: Ryan Zimmerman (Washington), Mark Reynolds (Milwaukee), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Sean Doolittle (Oakland), David Adams (New York Yankees), Chris Taylor (Seattle), Phil Gosselin (Atlanta), Jarrett Parker (San Francisco), John Hicks (Seattle) and Derek Fisher (Houston).

 Zimmerman took just two months to jump to the major leagues and was selected as a National League All-Star in 2009, becoming the first former Cavalier to appear in the MLB All-Star Game.
-He also earned a Gold Glove Award in 2009.
-Reynolds and Koshansky each made their big league debuts in 2007, while Guyer earned his first call-up in May 2011, swatting a home run in his first at bat.
-Doolittle made his MLB debut in 2012 with Oakland.
+He also earned a Gold Glove Award in 2009 and was a Silver Slugger Award winner in 2009 and 2010.
+Doolittle earned an American League All-Star nod in 2014.
 McMullan also was vital in development of the Washington Nationals' Chad Tracy (1B-3B) while coaching him at East Carolina.

-Virginia played host to its sixth regional in nine years in 2012 while going 39-19-1 and earning a second-place finish in the ACC Coastal Division.
-Second baseman Keith Werman was named to the All-ACC team, while Derek Fisher was a unanimous selection as a freshman All-American.
-Featuring a starting lineup with four freshmen, Virginia 14th nationally in scoring, 10th in on base percentage (.400) and fourth in triples (32).
+Virginia played host to a regional in 2012 while going 39-19-1 and earning a second-place finish in the ACC Coastal Division.
+Second baseman Keith Werman was named to the All-ACC team, while Derek Fisher was a unanimous selection as a Freshman All-American.
+Featuring a starting lineup with four freshmen, Virginia finished 14th nationally in scoring, 10th in on base percentage (.400) and fourth in triples (32).
 Stephen Bruno had a huge year, batting .370 while tying a school record with 23 doubles.

 During the 2011 season the Cavaliers rolled to a 56-12 record, the ACC Coastal Division championship and the overall ACC Championship.
 Ranked No. 1 nationally for much of the season, Virginia earned the No. 1 national seed in the NCAA Tournament and won NCAA Regional and Super Regional crowns before going 2-2 at the College World Series.
 UVa ranked third nationally in doubles (148), fourth in hits (709) and fifth in runs (471).
 Catcher John Hicks earned All-America honors while Hicks and three other Cavaliers notched all-conference laurels.